developertyrone/doiXpFd3F/Q2/README.md

   - DAX cluster can later be served as the third layer cache for the DynamoDB

 - Programming Language
-  - Python is used as demo for easy to use and present the logic of the url shortener, a better choice will be Golang for high concurrent request and smaller footprint
+  - Python is used as demo for ease of use and present the logic of the url shortener, a better choice will be Golang for high concurrent request and smaller footprint

 - Expiring the legacy Data
-  - Added created field in case of house keeping for obsoleted and data cleansing
+  - Added created field in case of housekeeping for obsoleted and data cleansing

 - ShortURL generation
   - Current approach using a random generator with retry of 5 times(where the message "The short code has been taken" frequency is an indication of the collection should be filled up soon), a better approach would be using a global counter or MD5 hash